Search Close Search

 Raphael A. Carandang, MD, Associate Professor of Neurology, Anesthesiology and Surgery

-Vice Chair for Academic Affairs, Neurology
+Vice Chair of Academic Affairs, Department of Neurology

 Academic Profile